1EMRAN1/EDGE-course-Js-Calculator/README.md

+# Calculator
-# This is a calculator
+## This javaScript calculator is a wed based calculator where you can add, subtract, multiply and divide.